Cinematic style of Christopher Nolan

-Christopher Nolan is a British-American filmmaker known for using aesthetics, themes and cinematic techniques that are recognisable in his work.
+Christopher Nolan is a British and American filmmaker known for using aesthetics, themes and cinematic techniques that are recognisable in his work.
 Regarded as an auteur filmmaker, Nolan is partial to elliptical editing, documentary-style lighting, hand-held camera work, natural settings, and real filming locations over studio work.
 Embedded narratives and crosscutting between different time frames is a major component of his work, and his films often feature experimental soundscapes and mathematically-inspired images and concepts.
 Nolan prefers shooting on film to digital video and advocates for the use of higher-quality, larger-format film stock.
-He favours practical effects over computer-generated imagery, and is a proponent of theatrical exhibition.
+He favours practical effects over computer-generated imagery, and is a proponent of theatrical exhibition, despite once humorously acknowledging "I'm as dependent on visual effects, probably more so than any other filmmaker out there." at the VES Awards in 2011.

 His work explores existential and epistemological themes such as subjective experience, materialism, distortion of memory, human morality, the nature of time, causality, and the construction of personal identity.
 His characters are often emotionally disturbed, obsessive, or morally ambiguous, facing the fears and anxieties of loneliness, guilt, jealousy, and greed.
 Nolan uses his real-life experiences as an inspiration in his work.
 The most prominent recurring themes in his films include the concept of time and questions concerning the nature of existence and reality.

 Nolan has co-written several of his films with his brother, Jonathan Nolan, and his wife, Emma Thomas, has co-produced all of his feature films.
-Other frequent collaborators include editor Lee Smith, cinematographers Wally Pfister and Hoyte van Hoytema, composer Hans Zimmer, sound designer Richard King, production designer Nathan Crowley, and casting director John Papsidera.
+Other frequent collaborators include editor Lee Smith, cinematographers Wally Pfister and Hoyte van Hoytema, composers Hans Zimmer and Ludwig Göransson, sound designer Richard King, production designer Nathan Crowley, and casting director John Papsidera.
 Nolan's films feature many recurring actors, notably Michael Caine, who has appeared in eight.